JohnAskew/titanic/README.md

 does not fare well with missing data or "nan" (not a number, or NULLS).

+#### 020-titanic-predict-logic-regression.py
+Learning can be as much observing what NOT to do as learning what to do.
+Here we use a simple LogisticRegression example.
+We observer the prediction displayed in the command line output, is NOT that accurate, ergo propter hoc, we should look for a more accurate model or at least tune our existing model.
+Here we are introduced to new functionality from sklearn, sklearn.preprocessing.
+We tune the model and go from a very simple logistic regression model, to using a little algebra - polynomials.
+By comparing the outputs between a simple logistical regression and the polynomial model, we see the polynomial model reveals a higher prediction accuracy.
+It serves to point out a hint, from the output derived from running the raw data visualization programs starting with 00x- (000-xxx, 001-xxx, 002-xxx).
+The data does not fit or produce the training answers, which can be mapped to a simple line.
+We should consider using a more accurate model.

 # References:
 1. Minsuk Heo - "Kaggle - Titanic Data Analysis".
 2. Ju Liu - "Predicting Titanic survivors with machine learning".